schlatterbeck/snxvpn/README.rst

 the files on your disk.
 Moreover all users of the current machine can access the VPN connection anyway.

-When you run ``snx`` for the first time with my program it creates an X-Windows popup that lets you confirm the server fingerprint.
+When you run Checkpoints ``snx`` for the first time with my program it creates an X-Windows popup that lets you confirm the server fingerprint.
 I've not seen this popup with the Java framework (but Java died several times during my first experiments which is one of the reasons I wrote this program, so that might be the reason I hadn't seen the popup before).
 You have to confirm this popup.
 The server fingerprint is stored into a file with extension ``.db`` in ``/etc/snx``.

-For configuration, snx accepts a config file ``$HOME/.snxvpnrc``.
+For configuration, ``snxconnect`` accepts a config file ``$HOME/.snxvpnrc``.
 The options there are the command-line long options (obtained with --help) where a '-' is replaced with '_'.
 For compatibility with ``.snxrc``, the keyword ``server`` is an alias for ``host``.
 You can see which options were picked up from the config-file by specifying ``--help``, where defaults are displayed, the defaults from the config-file are displayed.
 Command-line options take precedence over config-file entries.

 In addition a ``.netrc`` file is supported that can contain username and password by host name.
 Note that storing long-term login credentials on